The Importance of Editing

 But what is it that I am trying to express?
 Sometimes all I am capturing in a photograph is a simple sense of beauty.
 That in itself is a worthwhile thing to pursue.
 But other times, aesthetics are not enough, and I want to make a statement.

-Projects help focus the mind.
+And when it comes to making a statement, projects help focus the mind.
 They channel creative energy in a disciplined way.
 Unleashed exploration isn’t necessarily a bad thing.
 But instead of doing nothing other than kick out random photographs of this and that, it helps to have certain goals to strive for.
 As he wrote in the first volume of his book The Ansel Adams Guide: Basic Techniques of Photography, which I wrote about myself here, John Schaefer speaks about the importance of tailoring one’s work around themes and projects.
 They are one of the best ways to advance one’s skills as a photographer.

 Newer Older